 Strain mapping using NBED does not rely on a field of view with a single well-aligned zone axis, but requires a balance/optimization between the real space and reciprocal space resolution:

 - Larger convergence angle (smaller STEM probe): Improves the spatial resolution, but reduces the strain measurement precision

 - Smaller convergence angle (larger STEM probe): Improves the strain measurement precision but at a lower spatial resolution

 Note: In addition to the convergence angle, the application of precession electron diffraction (PED) can enhance the precision of the strain measurements by minimizing the heterogeneity in the diffraction disks.

 4D STEM strain measurements are not only limited to crystalline materials, and can also be applied to amorphous and semi-crystallin materials (Applied Physics Letters, 112, 171905, 2018).

-Fixed segmented STEM detectors have been used to measure the deflection of the electron beam and correlating it to the sample’s electric field (electrostatic potential gradient) for many years; one drawback of such detectors is the limitation of information transfer efficiency over several spatial frequencies (Optik, 54, 83-96, 1979).
-4D STEM overcomes this limitation by measuring the movement of the center of mass (COM) of the bright field disc at each pixel position and calculating the electric field using the resulting COM displacement vector maps.
+Fixed segmented STEM detectors have been used to measure the deflection of the electron beam and correlate it to the sample’s electric field (electrostatic potential gradient) for many years; one drawback of such detectors is the limitation of information transfer efficiency over several spatial frequencies (Optik, 54, 83-96, 1979).
+4D STEM overcomes this limitation by measuring the movement of the center of mass (COM) of the bright field disk at each pixel position and calculating the electric field using the resulting COM displacement vector maps.
 Because DPC results in an image that is directly interpretable as the (projected) electrostatic potential of a thin specimen, it makes imaging low-z elements possible (unlike HAADF imaging or Z-contrast imaging that is great for elements with high scattering power).